Chris-June/MCP-Server-Python/README.md

 # MCP (Model Context Protocol) Server: Intelligent Conversational Platform

 ## Overview
 MCP (Model Context Protocol) is a sophisticated AI-powered server designed to provide intelligent, context-aware conversational capabilities.
-This standalone server leverages OpenAI's GPT-4o-mini model, FastAPI, and Pyppeteer for web browsing capabilities to deliver nuanced, contextually relevant responses across various business domains.
+This standalone server leverages multiple LLM providers (OpenAI, Anthropic, and Google Gemini), FastAPI, and Pyppeteer for web browsing capabilities to deliver nuanced, contextually relevant responses across various business domains.

 **Note:** This repository contains only the MCP server implementation.
 While frontend examples are provided in the documentation for illustrative purposes, the actual frontend implementation is not included in this repository.
 The MCP server is designed to be integrated with any frontend through its RESTful API.